 Centre for Ministry Studies Coordinator

 Between 2000 and 2002, he served as a Probationary Minister at Rubislaw Parish Church in Aberdeen, before he was ordained and inducted as minister of The Parish Church of Cupar Old and St Michael of Tarvit in Fife where he served for almost twelve years.
 During this time, he undertook further studies at Aberdeen University and Pittsburgh Theological Seminary and was awarded a DMin degree.

-I have a particular interest in nineteenth century church history.
-I enjoy a special fascination of revivals and have examined in close detail how these 'seasons of grace' have appeared across Britain, and Scotland in particular, during the last four hundred years.
+I have a particular interest in the history of Evangelicalism and enjoy a special fascination of revivals.
+I have examined how these 'seasons of grace' have appeared across Britain, and Scotland in particular, during the last four hundred years.

 The Challenges of Ministry and Mission Today

-I have a very particular concern for the health and well being of ministers and the harsh realities and issues that confront them on a daily basis.
-I am acutely aware of the difficulties presented by criticism and discouragements, loneliness and isolation, 'dryness', fear of failure and temptation, as well as the need for ministers to have a strong sense of their own identity as servants of the church.
+I have a very particular concern for the health and well being of church leaders, born of an awareness of the harsh realities and issues that confront them on a daily basis.
+I am acutely aware of the difficulties presented by criticism and discouragements, loneliness and isolation, 'dryness', fear of failure and temptation, as well as the need for church leaders to have a strong sense of their own identity as children of God and servants of the church.

 1. Distance Learning Programme:

 2. MTh Ministry Studies: (At Aberdeen University and Zomba Theological College, Malawi)